Becky Dixon: Early life

 Dixon was born on April 14, 1951, in Coffeyville, Kansas.
-She grew up on her family’s ranch in Nowata County, Oklahoma.

-Dixon attended The University of Tulsa in Tulsa, Oklahoma.
-She graduated in 1973 with a bachelor's degree in elementary education and a concentration in journalism.
+She grew up on her family’s ranch in Nowata County, Oklahoma.She attended The University of Tulsa in Tulsa, Oklahoma graduating in 1973 with a BA in elementary education and a concentration in journalism.
 Dixon was a member of the Chi Omega sorority.

 Career

 Dixon began her career in broadcasting in 1980 as a news and sports anchor for KTUL-TV, the local ABC affiliate in Tulsa.
 With several years of sports reporting under her belt, Dixon was approached by Dennis Swanson, the president of ABC Sports, upon seeing a tape of her work at KTUL.

-In 1986, Dixon became the first woman to anchor a network sports show when she became the co-host of ABC’s Wide World of Sports.
-Dixon co-hosted the show alongside Frank Gifford.
+In 1986, Dixon became the first woman to anchor a network sports show when she became the co-host of ABC’s Wide World of Sports alongside Frank Gifford.
 In addition to her role as co-host, Dixon served as a reporter, covering major sporting events such as the Super Bowl, Winter Olympics, Triple Crown, and World Gymnastics Championships.

-During an interview with Tulsa People magazine Dixon said, “I really enjoyed the sidelines, because it included a bit of everything – feature reports, injuries, interviews… You were the eyes and ears on the field.”
+Of her career Dixon said, “I really enjoyed the sidelines, because it included a bit of everything – feature reports, injuries, interviews… You were the eyes and ears on the field.”

-She left network broadcasting in 1989 and briefly co-hosted The Dallas Cowboys’ Jerry Jones show before returning to Tulsa.

-Back in Tulsa, Dixon created Dixon Productions, a broadcasting company.
-Soon after, Dixon launched Oklahomans, a statewide broadcast that highlighted the achievements of many Oklahomans.
+She left network broadcasting in 1989 and briefly co-hosted the Dallas Cowboys’ Jerry Jones show before returning to Tulsa where she established broadcasting company, Dixon Productions through which she launched Oklahomans, a statewide broadcast that highlighted the achievements of Oklahomans.
 During the show’s 23-year run, Dixon interviewed numerous Oklahoma natives including Garth Brooks, Carrie Underwood, David L. Boren, T. Boone Pickens, Mickey Mantle and Ron Howard.
-Oklahomans ended its run in late 2014.
+Oklahomans ended its run in 2014.

-In 1994, Dixon partnered with Ed Taylor, a pioneer in the cable and satellite communications profession at his television company, Taylor Communications.
+In 1994, Dixon partnered with Ed Taylor, a pioneer in the cable and satellite communications profession at Taylor Communications.
 Dixon became president of Taylor Communications in 1997.
-In 2013, she purchased Taylor Communications and renamed it AyerPlay Productions.
+In 2013, she purchased the company and renamed it AyerPlay Productions.

-Dixon is one of seven honorees who were formally inducted into the Oklahoma Hall of Fame on November 17, 2016.
+Dixon was one of seven honorees inducted into the Oklahoma Hall of Fame in 2016.

 Personal life

-Dixon currently resides in Tulsa, Oklahoma, with her husband, Patrick Keegan.
-Dixon has two children, Dan and Jennifer.
-On May 4, 2016, Dixon received the Sadie Adwon Lifetime Achievement Award by the Association of Women in Communications.
+Dixon resides in Tulsa, Oklahoma, with her husband, Patrick Keegan.
+Dixon has two children.
+In 2016, Dixon received the Sadie Adwon Lifetime Achievement Award by the Association of Women in Communications.